CircuitSutra/whisper/README.md

 * secure_region: insecure writes to this region will be ignored, insecure reads will either trap or will produce zero depending on trap_insecure_load.

-* trap_insecure_load: when set to true, an insecure read from a secure reagion will trap;
+* trap_insecure_load: when set to true, an insecure read from a secure region will trap;
   when set to false (default), such a read will yield zero.
+This applies to reads resulting from data loads or from instruction fetches.

 Example: